Deshna/Arkenstone-quizapp-server/Docs/files/models/User.php.txt

 <?php
+/**
+*	This file User.php contains the User Class which is the ORM for table 'Instructor' and Also Implements the USer interface
+*	@author Prateek Chandan <prateekchandan5545@gmail.com>
+*/
 use Illuminate\Auth\UserTrait;
 use Illuminate\Auth\UserInterface;
 use Illuminate\Auth\Reminders\RemindableTrait;
 use Illuminate\Auth\Reminders\RemindableInterface;

+/**
-class User extends Eloquent implements UserInterface, RemindableInterface {
+* The User Class is the ORM for table 'Instructor'.
+It implements UserInterface which is used for Authentication */ class User extends Eloquent implements UserInterface, RemindableInterface {

 	use UserTrait, RemindableTrait;